 If you are able to come to an agreement with the DA, your case will be resolved at the second Court date.
 Your DUI case might take a couple months.

-However, if you are unable to reach an agreement with the DA and a motions hearing and jury trial must be scheduled, your case may stretch out for a longer period of time.
+However, if you are unable to reach an agreement with the DA and motion hearing and jury trial must be scheduled, your case may stretch out for a longer period of time.

 It should be noted that just because the motions are scheduled doesn’t preclude the possibility of settling – you will still have the option of accepting the DA’s offer.